Polly Pocket is a line of mini dolls and accessories released by Bluebird Toys in 1989.

 The third (and final) movie to be released was PollyWorld.
 The film was released direct-to-DVD on November 14, 2006.

 On November 22th of that same year, 4.4 million Polly Pocket playsets were recalled by Mattel after children in the United States swallowed loose magnetic parts.
+This did not effect Polly Pocket’s sales however.

 In 2007, The “Sparklin’ Pets” line was introduced.
 This line was the first to introduce a new face and body mold on Polly and her friends.
 Some dolls from this line also had clothes made from real fabric.